buildkite/docs/pages/pipelines/hosted_agents/linux.md

 - node
 - aws-cli

-You can customise the image that your hosted agents use by creating an agent image.
+You can customize the image that your hosted agents use by creating an agent image.

 ### Creating an agent image